 Whether it's running shoes, lawn mowers, cosmetics, accounting services, or bulletproof glass — B2C and B2B brands must inspire their target audiences to feel trust and connect on a visceral level.
 The problem is, manufacturing companies struggle to understand branding and create strong brands for themselves.
-We're industrial marketers that here to help with a quick primer on brand archetypes, complete with a quiz that can help you better define your company's personality.
+We're industrial marketers that are here to help with a quick primer on brand archetypes.
+We've also got a quiz that can help you better define your company's personality.

 How can better branding help my company?